-This will be convened on a necessity basis only and will be chaired by the appropriate lead from within the MASH supported by the Channel Coordinator.
+This will be convened on a necessity basis only and will be chaired by a Local Authority lead supported by the Channel Practitioner.

 The partners will develop a support package based on the risk assessment, the needs of the individual and any risks posed to potential support providers.
 Partners may consider sharing information with each other, taking into account the points made in section three.